 Voting is a right reserved only for U.S. citizens.
 It is illegal for a non-citizen to vote in a state or federal election or primary.
-Even identifying yourself as a citizen when you are not one, absolutely disqualifies you from renewal of a green card or naturalization.
-In fact, it is disqualifying for all other immigration benefits and will even make you subject to deportation.
+Even identifying yourself as a citizen when you are not one, disqualifies you from renewal of a green card or naturalization.
+In fact, it is disqualifying for all other immigration benefits and will make you subject to deportation.

 Following are several instances when people sometimes make the mistake of identifying as a citizen before they actually have achieved that status.
 There are many more instances when accidentally identifying as a citizen can happen, but these are the most common: